Skip to content

 Some of the most common incisional surgeries performed at all surgical locations by the Glaucoma Service are trabeculectomy and tube shunt surgery.

-During the 2022 calendar year, 475 trabeculectomy and tube shunt surgeries were performed in adults.
-These surgeries included trabeculectomy (with or without previous scarring) on 204 eyes, and tube shunt surgeries (primary or revision) on 271 eyes.
-Of these, nine cases were combined with other procedures, such as a keratoprosthesis implant, intraocular lens repositioning, or retinal laser surgery.
-Of note, 5 pediatric cases—defined as patients younger than 18 years old—were excluded from all analyses.
+During the 2023 calendar year, 442 trabeculectomy and tube shunt surgeries were performed.
+These surgeries included trabeculectomy (with or without previous scarring) on 172 eyes, and tube shunt surgeries (primary or revision) on 270 eyes.
+Of these, four cases were combined with other procedures, such as a keratoprosthesis implant, intraocular lens repositioning, strabismus surgery, or retinal laser surgery.
+Of note, 12 pediatric cases—defined as patients younger than 18 years old—were excluded from all analyses.

 A review of the literature suggests that trabeculectomy and tube shunt infection rates range from 0.12% to 8.33% internationally depending, in part, on the length of follow-up.1